PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 19:59:31
+Last updated: 2024-04-02 20:00:04
-Random Quote: Well done is better than well said. - Benjamin Franklin
+Random Quote: A man is great by deeds, not by birth. - Chanakya